dancormier/malloriepotaznick.com/src/pages/home/index.md

       a free 20 minute therapy consultation and together we can figure out where your journey begins.
     buttons:
-      - text: Learn about therapy
+      - text: can I benefit?
         type: primary
         url: /blog/gain-emotional-freedom/
     context: about